Napoli-Union Berlin TV, where to see it: Sky, Mediaset, Amazon Prime Video? News

 Politano, Raspadori and Kvaratskhelia: Rudy Garcia has no major doubts about the trident to be fielded in the match against Union Berlin.
 Anguissa, Lobotka and Zielinski in the middle of the field.
 Napoli’s defense?
 Natan should join Rrahmani to protect Meret’s goal, while Di Lorenzo and Mario Rui on the flanks.

-NAPLES (4-3-3): Meret; Di Lorenzo, Natan, Rrahmani, Olivera; Anguissa, Lobotka, Zielinski; Politano, Raspadori, Kvaratskhelia.
-Available: Gollini, Contini, Jesus, Rui, Zanoli, Cajuste, Gaetano, Elmas, Lindstrom, Zerbin, Simeone.
-Coach: Garcia.
+NAPLES (4-3-3): Meret; Di Lorenzo, Rrahmani, Natan, Mario Rui; Anguissa, Lobotka, Zielinski; Politano, Raspadori, Kvaratskhelia.

 Read here – Lazio-Feyenoord where to watch it on TV: Sky, Mediaset, Infinity or Prime Video?